paezha/University-AI-Panel/README.md

 AI to ensure a responsible and beneficial integration where it makes sense*”?

 - Where does it make sense?
+Presumably this is what the Committee on AI will try to answer.

 To understand why many organizations, including McMaster University, have decided to spend considerable resources considering the adoption